John Bigelow: Personal life

-In 1854 he had a life-changing experience he wrote about in the book The Bible That Was Lost and is Found.
+In 1854 he had a life-changing experience which he wrote about in the book The Bible That Was Lost and is Found.

 Legacy

 On August 8, 2001, New York City Mayor Rudolph Giuliani signed a bill adding the name "John Bigelow Plaza" to the intersection of 41st Street and Fifth Avenue, Manhattan, directly in front of the New York Public Library Main Branch.
 His estate at Highland Falls, New York, known as The Squirrels, was listed on the National Register of Historic Places in 1982.